Post

 ...(omitted)

-After searching to see if a similar issue had been reported, I found that exactly the same issue had already been registered in the Polyglot repository, and a solution existed as well.
+After searching to see if similar issues had been reported, I found that exactly the same issue had already been registered in the Polyglot repository, and a solution existed.

-The Chirpy theme’s _config.yml file that this blog is using contains the following statement:
+The Chirpy theme’s _config.yml file contains the following syntax:

 1